 After a waiter or waitress description for CVs, it’s time to list the perfect CV skills to pair alongside.

-You’ve got a lot of competition, and you need to portray yourself in a way that gets their attention.
+You need to portray yourself in a way that gets attention.

 That’s where a server skills list comes in.